University-Clinic-of-Neuroradiology/bootcamp-website/courses/python_basics.md

 ## ❗ Course requirements
 - make sure that Google Colab OR your local installation (jupyter notebooks, anaconda) is working
 - these notebooks are intended as an introduction to the syntax and functionality of Python
-- take a look at the theoretical basics before you start with the notebooks
+- have a look at the theoretical basics before you start with the notebooks

 ## 📒 Syllabus